Safety

 If you are in Kangerlussuaq or Sisimiut, please contact the police on: +299 701 448

-On the trail, we strongly advise that you hike with a Personal Locator Beacon (PLB) or equivalent – in particular one with two-way communication.
+On the trail, we strongly advise that you hike with a two-way emergency communication device.
 These emergency devices are the only way to call for help while hiking as there is no cell phone reception and it may take other hikers several days to reach Kangerlussuaq or Sisimiut.

-Please make sure you understand how and when to use it before you start your trek.
+Please make sure you also understand how and when to use it before you start your trek, and keep to the marked trail – it simplifies the search and rescue process.

 Several types of personal locator beacons (PLBs) - a must for safety on the Arctic Circle Trail